 This is your standard large-concert venue with bleachers and higher priced seating near the stage.
-Big-name groups come to Royal Farms Arena so their lineup includes people like the queen of R&B, Mary J. Blige and a Christmas show with Michael W. Smith and Amy Grant.
+Big-name groups come to CFG Bank Arena (Formerly Royal Farms Arena) so their lineup includes people like the queen of R&B, Mary J. Blige and a Christmas show with Michael W. Smith and Amy Grant.
 This is where you want to go to see your favorites and with plenty of parking, it is a convenient music venue in the heart of Baltimore.

 For a 100 percent, unique experience where it is all about incredible music, go to An die Musik Live.
 This is a listening room located in a Baltimore townhouse so you are truly up close and personal with the musicians.
 If you love jazz or are looking for an unmatched musical experience, this is where you want to be.

 Where else can you roll the dice, dance till your heart’s content, catch a live show and stay the night?
-Only at Maryland Live!
+Only at Live Casino & Hotel Maryland!
 This is an incredible music venue because there are only 400 seats, making it a fun, energetic, yet intimate venue.
 Plus, there’s a show every night so you can always catch an act.

 Anyone who knows the Hard Rock, knows that you are always going to catch a show, no matter what day it is.
 With good burgers and brews, you can’t beat this fun musical destination for a last-minute night out or as a place to bring your visiting family.
 It’s a dependably fun venue and always there when you need a show.